[2025 Update] Operational phase contracts required for generating renewable assets – More than just turbines!

 As such, a wind project owner shall:

-- Comply or manage obligations and rights under the project agreements
+• Comply with or manage obligations and rights under the project agreements

 Why read this article?

 This article provides an overview and introduction to project agreements that typically exist, from the owner’s perspective, and are managed during the Operational phase of a wind project.
-It gives both a brief description of the scope and also presents key topics, that from an operations and asset management perspective, shall be addressed during the negotiations or managed during the execution.
+It gives both a brief description of the scope and it presents key topics that, from an operations and asset management perspective, shall be addressed during the negotiations or managed during the execution.

 Agreements during the Operational phase